 Young people should use their TILA payment on things that align with the life domains outlined on page 7 of Transitioning from out-of-home care to Independence: A Nationally Consistent Approach to Planning.
 TILA can be used for a range of expenses, including:

 TILA is processed in Western Australia by district offices and/or funded leaving care service providers.
 Young people can choose which office they would like to visit to help them to access their TILA payment.

 The CPW or district staff helping the young person to access TILA should follow the steps outlined in the TILA Flowchart.

 Young people do not receive the TILA payment directly into their bank account and they are not given the cash equivalent.
 In order to make a purchase using TILA funds, administration staff must load the prepaid Mastercard to make the purchase.
-A CPW or their delegate must purchase the goods or services, or the young person can use the prepaid card and provide receipts to the district or leaving care service provider.
-Further information on how to load the prepaid card is in the TILA Prepaid Cards How to Guide.
+CPWs or their delegate must purchase the goods or services, or the young person can use the prepaid card and provide receipts to the district or leaving care service provider.
+Information on how to load the prepaid card is in the TILA Prepaid Cards - how to guide.
 Cards have a maximum limit of $1,000 so two cards totalling $1,500 will be required.

 More information, including the TILA operational guidelines and Frequently Asked Questions for Young People is available on the TILA website.

 Funded leaving care service providers – contact your agency for TILA payment issues.

 Note that identifying information must not be emailed to TILA@dss.gov.au.

 All queries regarding UGG registrations should be sent directly to NBG.ONLINE.SUPPORT@humanservices.gov.au.
 DSS no longer keeps a record of registered UGG users and there is no longer any requirement to copy the DSS TILA mailbox into these queries.